 Process

 HREVN is not a black box.
-The work follows a clear sequence and the result is a review-ready dossier.
+The work follows a clear sequence: initial declaration, documentary dossier and human review.

-This page explains the base workflow behind HREVN and how it changes depending on the engagement model.
-The point is not to promise total automation, but to make clear what happens, what gets produced and what still depends on human judgment.
+This page explains the base workflow behind HREVN and how it changes depending on the entry model.
+The point is not to promise total automation, but to make clear what the client brings, what HREVN transforms and what still depends on human judgment.

-All engagement models share the same core: assessing the real state of the case, organizing findings and evidence, building the dossier and producing a shareable output.
+All entry models share the same core: initial declaration, documentary review, dossier construction and a shareable output for human review.
 What changes is the scope, continuity and integration model.

 Base flow

-The core of the work stays the same even when the engagement model changes
+The core of the work stays the same even when the entry model changes

 01. Starting point